How to enroll in an FSA: A step-by-step guide

 Choosing the right plan

-Some employers offer more than one type of flexible spending account.
-Understanding all your options will help you choose the right FSA plan and think about how to set it up.
+Some employers may offer more than one type of flexible spending account.
+Understanding all your options can help you choose the right FSA plan and think about how to set it up.

 A standard FSA is called a health care FSA (HCFSA).
 This is a general-purpose FSA that covers the widest range of out-of-pocket medical expenses.
 For example, you can use it to pay for co-pays, deductibles, and dental and vision exams.
 You can also use it for things you may not typically think of as medical, including: